pivotal-djoo/scdf-example/README.md

 In this example guide, we will:
 1. Create custom [Spring Cloud Stream](https://cloud.spring.io/spring-cloud-stream/) apps
-2. Deploy stream apps to a Spring Cloud Dataflow server with Spring Cloud Skipper configured
+2. Deploy stream apps to a Spring Cloud Dataflow server
 3. Use a CI/CD tool to automate building and deploying the stream apps on the SCDF server

 &nbsp;